 Navigating the immigration process can be complicated.
 To help smooth the process out, you may want to find professional help to make sure that every “i” is dotted and every “t” is crossed appropriately.

 However, legal counsel (and various immigration court proceedings) costs money.
 How much money?
 The actual rates for immigration attorneys vary from firm to firm—and even from case to case.
-In the Moolala interview, Colin Singer states that the cost of retaining an immigration attorney like him for a family of four costs somewhere in the range of $3,000 to $3,500 Canadian.
+The cost of retaining an immigration attorney for a family of four costs somewhere in the range of $3,000 to $3,500 Canadian.

 This is an estimate of how much the kind of support a dedicated immigration attorney might cost.
 Some firms may charge more or less depending on the level of support you seek.
 For example, you could get a licensed consultant or a licensed attorney, and a more experienced immigration attorney or lawyer might charge more for their services.